 Open Resources for Hybrid Teaching: Home

-To this end, we have created the following guide to help direct Iona faculty to open access resources and to low-cost e-textbooks.
+We have created the following guide to help direct Iona faculty to open access resources and to low-cost e-textbooks.
 We will follow up by offering workshops and tutorials in CELTIC to aid faculty in utilizing any such resources they chose.

 Please note that this sector is new and consistently changing.
 Please check back frequently for updates.